 J&J will likely settle with states only if they can agree what the cases are worth after appellate courts rule on them, said Alexandra Lahav, a University of Connecticut School of Law professor.

 “What J&J cares about what they will ultimately pay, not the momentary excitement of the verdict,” Lahav said.
 “That depends on the appellate court.”

-Drugmakers still question the legal sufficiency of the attorneys generals’ claims that drug marketing can trigger violations of fraud or consumer-protection laws, said Tarek Ismail, a Chicago lawyer who has represented pharmaceutical companies such as Pfizer Inc. (PFE) in product-liability cases.
+Drugmakers still question the legal sufficiency of the attorneys generals’ claims that drug marketing can trigger violations of fraud or consumer-protection laws, said Tarek Ismail, a Chicago lawyer who has represented pharmaceutical companies such as Pfizer Inc. (PFE:US) in product-liability cases.

 “A lot of manufacturers believe these claims are not legally sufficient because the vast majority of patients got treatment exactly as intended, without adverse effects, and without any specific proof that the physicians were influenced by any allegedly improper conduct,” Ismail said in a telephone interview.

 In the Arkansas case, the state’s lawyers asked jurors to find J&J’s Risperdal marketing campaign violated the state’s deceptive-trade practices law by making false and deceptive statements about the drug in the letter to doctors.